xinychen/xinychen.github.io/_pages/about.md

   - /about.html
 ---

-I am a master student in the School of Intelligent Systems Engineering at Sun Yat-Sen University.
+I am currently a master student in the School of Intelligent Systems Engineering at Sun Yat-Sen University.
 My research interests are machine learning and urban traffic data analytics.
 During my master research, I focused on spatio-temporal (multivariate and multidimensional) time series imputation and prediction, and the related papers have been published in the top journal - *Transportation Research Part C: Emerging Technologies*.

 Research Interests
 ======